ShaheerCH/ShaheerCH/README.md

 ## Currently developing [Nitrobot](nitrobot.io)

 I started coding in 2021, specializing in web development, and I am looking for a full-time remote job.
-I play football, and I love traveling and camping.
+I play football, and I love travelling and camping.

 * 🌍  I'm based in Islamabad, Pakistan.
 * ✉️   You can contact me at [shaheer.chry@gmail.com](mailto:shaheer.chry@gmail.com)